OpenDSA/OpenDSA/RST/en/Spatial/Spatial.rst

 Two other variations on these data structures are the :ref:`bintree <bintree> <Bintree>` and the :term:`point quadtree`.
-These four structures cover all four combinations of object versus key space decomposition on the one hand, and multi-level binary versus :math:`2^d`-way branching on the other.
+In two dimensions, these four structures cover all four combinations of object versus key space decomposition on the one hand, and multi-level binary versus :math:`2^d`-way branching on the other.